The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 I only know him as being a gentleman.

-He has supported me in my life as a woman as a mother.
+He has supported me in my life as a woman, as a mother.

-And I've seen it also with my fellow Miss USA contestants, that they were treated with the utmost respect during our time competing at Miss USA.
+And I've seen it also with my fellow Miss USA contestants that they were treated with the utmost respect during our time competing at Miss USA.

-He has been nothing but just he's the greatest man I know.
+He has been nothing but just, he's the greatest man I know.

-And until my last breath, I will say that I want people to know I know a man that has a heart of gold, and I just I think he's a tremendous human being.
+And until my last breath, I will say that I want people to know I know a man that has a heart of gold, and I just, I think he's a tremendous human being.

-Okay, we can't use that.
+Okay, we can't do that.

 Throw her out.